openmm/openmm/docs-source/usersguide/application.rst

         :autonumber:`Example,computing energies`

 We use Python’s :code:`listdir()` function to list all the files in the directory.
-We create a PDBFile object for each one and call :code:`setPositions()` on the Context to specify the particle positions loaded from the PDB file.
-We then compute the energy by calling :code:`getState()` with the option :code:`getEnergy=True`\ , and print it to the console along with the name of the file.
+We create a :class:`PDBFile` object for each one and call :meth:`setPositions()` on the Context to specify the particle positions loaded from the PDB file.
+We then compute the energy by calling :meth:`getState()` with the option :code:`getEnergy=True`\ , and print it to the console along with the name of the file.